MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Current-Location.md

 C:\Documents and Settings\PowerUser
 ```

 You can also use the Location cmdlets with network paths.
-If you have a server named FS01 with an
+If you have a server named FS01 with a
 share named Public, you can change your location by typing

 ```powershell